 ALPINE PACKS.
 Are generally between 30 – 60 litres and feature minimalist design.
 They are slim and made from durable materials so they can be hauled up a climb after you have reached the top.
 They feature a large main compartment and lid pocket.
 Their foam back system fits close to the body for greater precision when climbing.
 Compression straps on the side and an expandable lid give you more options for carrying gear.
 EXPEDITION PACKS.
 Are used on trips lasting over 5 days.
 Their capacity ranges between 70 litres and over 100 litres.
 These packs contain the latest rucksack technology and feature substantial back support and load suspensions.
 They also feature expansion panels which give you more space in your bag and also allow you to pack your gear more efficiently.
 GAP YEAR / TRAVEL RUCKSACKS.
 Over the past few years, backpacking the world has become a national sport for many Irish travellers (primarily students).
 Travelling between many towns and countries on buses, trains and planes has brought about a new style of rucksack.
 This adventure travel sack has all of the usual qualities you would find in a conventional rucksack, combined with the ease of use of the suitcase.
 They: Are airport and travel friendly.
 Zip around the front panel for easy access similar to a suitcase.
 Some larger models come with wheels.
 All straps can be zipped away to ensure that none of your straps catch on the airport’s conveyor belts!

 Get the rucksack fitting right.
-This is the most important aspect of selecting a rucksack.
+This is the most important aspect of selecting a backpack.
 In simple terms, a bad fit results in an uncomfortable carry.
 Rucksacks are designed so that the majority of its weight is lifted off your shoulders and carried on your hips.
 The best brands offer gender-specific fitting bags for the greatest degree of comfort.
+(Read my reviews on the best backpacking backpacks)

 The correct way to fit a rucksack is a process that initially takes time to get right but once you’ve used the bag enough you’ll know exactly how loose or tight each strap should be.